tanyawms/my-portfolio/README.md

-# my-portfolio
+# Tanya Stephens Portfolio

-This is my professional portfolio
+This is my professional portfolio, it uses AWS and ReactJS.